Welcome to our Family Information Site

 Some of our most popular services are:

-BUCLINK: CCN/ETSU, a web-based listing of current jobs for ETSU students and alumni, where you can easily upload your resume and make it available to employers.
+Handshake, hosts listings of current jobs for ETSU students and alumni, where you can easily upload your resume or CV and make it available to employers.

 Internships are available for several majors where internships are not college-sponsored or structured as part of the academic program.
 Internships provide academic credit for carefully planned and supervised work experiences.
 There are many benefits of an internship, including opportunities to test one or more employment experiences, form valuable employment contacts, and in many cases, earn some income.
 An internship also makes an impressive addition to a resume.
 Students may complete an internship during the academic year or in the summer.